Currahee Military Museum

-History of 501st, 506th, 511th and 517th Paratrooper Infantry Regiments is on display for visitors seven days a week.
-This museum houses military history for the areas local Veterans, Civil War, WWI and WWII.
+The history of 501st, 506th, 511th and 517th Paratrooper Infantry Regiments are on display for visitors to view seven days a week.
+This museum houses military history for the area's local veterans, Civil War, WWI and WWII.
 A featured exhibit is a horse stable, built in Aldbourne, England in 1922 that served as housing for Able and Easy Companies.

-With focus on the Paratrooper Infantry Regiment that trained at Camp Toccoa in the early 1940's.
-Over 17,000 men trained at the camp which included the 506th, 501st 511th, 511th, 517th and 295th Ordnance Heavy Maintenance Company.
+The focus is on the Paratrooper Infantry Regiment that trained at Camp Toccoa in the early 1940s.
+More than 17,000 men trained at the camp, which included the 506th, 501st, 511th, 511th, 517th and 295th Ordinance Heavy Maintenance Company.

 Hours of Operation

 Sunday: 1:00PM - 4:00PM